This article has been updated from a post originally published on 1/28/19.

-Yes, as we get older, health becomes a bigger issue.
-That goes without saying.
-But does it need to consume every minute of every day?
-Are we guaranteed to have an ever-growing list of serious health problems that are sure to plague our last few decades?
+We won't sugarcoat it: as we get older, our health becomes a bigger concern.
+But does worry need to consume every minute of every day?
+Are we guaranteed to have an ever-growing list of serious health problems?

 The fact is, it’s possible for seniors to maintain excellent health and a high quality of life for many years after they turn 65.
 Like so many other good things in life, it comes down to forming the right habits and sticking to them over the long term.